agouy/straf/docs/forensic_parameters.md

 ## How to compute forensic parameters in STRAF

-Once your data has bee uploaded, you can go to the __Forensic parameters__ tab and check the _Compute forensics statistics_ box.
+Once your data has been uploaded, you can go to the __Forensic parameters__ tab and check the _Compute forensics statistics_ box.
 The computation will be performed and a table containing the values per locus will be displayed.
 The computation is done per population and overall, a drop-down menu is present to select the population.